-The duties of the Council of India are to conduct, under the direction of the Secretary of State as President, the business transacted in the United Kingdom in relation to the government of India and the correspondence with India.
+The duties of the Council of India are to conduct, under the direction of the Secretary of State as President, the business transacted in the United Kingdom in relation to the Government of India and the correspondence with India.

 In certain matters, including the expenditure of the revenues of India, orders of the Secretary of State are required by law to be passed with the concurrence of a majority of votes at a meeting of his council.
-But in all other matters the Secretary of State can overrule his council, subject to a right on the part of any dissentient member to have his opinion, and the reasons for it, recorded.
+But in all other matters the Secretary of State can over-rule his council, subject to a right on the part of any dissentient member to have his opinion, and the reasons for it recorded.
 The council is thus a consultative body, without any power of initiation.
 It can give no opinion on any question, however important, until it has been laid before it by the Secretary of State.
-Even on questions of expenditure, where they arise out of previous decisions of the Cabinet, as would usually be the case in matters relating to peace or war, or foreign relations, the Secretary of State has the practical power to overrule his council.
+Even on questions of expenditure, where they arise out of previous decisions of the Cabinet, as would usually be the case in matters relating to peace or war, or foreign relations, the Secretary of State has practical power to over-rule his council.
+In regard to his duties and powers also, as indicated above, some changes are contemplated.

-The India Office is the establishment of the Secretary. of State.
+The India Office is the establishment of the Secretary of State.
 It is, so to say, his Secretariat.
 It is divided into departments, each under a separate permanent Secretary.
-The council itself is divided into committees which are so formed as to correspond to these departments.
+The Council itself is divided into Committees which are so formed as to correspond to these departments.

 At the head of the Government in India is the Governor-General, who is also Viceroy, or representative of the Sovereign.
 He is appointed by the Sovereign, and usually holds office for a term of five years.
-He has a council, commonly called the Executive Council, which at present consists of six ordinary members, besides the commander-in chief, who may be, and in practice always is, appointed an extraordinary member.
-The Governor of Madras or Bombay is also an extraordinary member of the council whenever it sits within his province.
+He has a council, commonly called the Executive Council, which at present consists of six ordinary members, besides the Commander-in-Chief, who may be, and in practice always is, appointed an extraordinary member.
+The Governor of a Presidency is also an extraordinary member of the Council whenever it sits within his province.

-The ordinary members of the Governor-General's council are appointed by the crown, in practice for a term of five years.
-Three of them must be persons who, at the time of their appointment, have been for at least ten years in the service of the crown in India, and one must be a barrister of England or Ireland, or a member of the Faculty of Advocates of Scotland, of not less than five years' standing.
+The ordinary members of the Governor-General's Council are appointed by the Crown, in practice for a term of five years.
+Three of them must be persons who, at the time of their appointment, have been for at least ten years in the service of the Crown in India, and one must be a barrister of England or Ireland or a member of the Faculty of Advocates of Scotland, of not less than five years' standing.